-Nigiri is a specific type of sushi comprising a slice of raw fish over pressed vinegared rice.
+Nigiri is a specific type of sushi consisting of a slice of raw fish over pressed vinegared rice.
 Sashimi refers to just slices of very fresh fish or meat served raw, often over a bed of shredded daikon radish.
 Contrary to popular belief, sashimi is not sushi, even though you will always find sashimi on the menu at all sushi places.

 |Introduction||Nigiri is a type of sushi made of thin slices of raw fish over pressed vinegared rice.||Sashimi is thinly sliced raw meat—usually fish, such as salmon or tuna—that is served without rice.|